Do student loans have compound or simple interest?

 When does student loan interest start accruing?

-Interest starts accruing on your student loans from the date the lender disburses your loan.
-This means that while you may not need to make payments on your student loans while you’re in school, interest will accrue.
+Interest starts accruing on your student loans when the lender disburses your loan.
+You may not need to pay your student loans while in school, but interest will accrue.

-If you have federal subsidized student loans, the federal government pays any interest that accrues while you’re in school, as well as during future deferment periods.
-If you don’t have this type of loan, though, the lender or loan servicer will take all the interest that accrues during your deferment and add it to your student loan balance.
+If you have federal subsidized student loans, the federal government pays any interest that accrues while you’re in school and in future deferment periods.
+If you don’t have this type of loan, the lender or loan servicer will add all the interest that accrues during your deferment to your student loan balance.

 If you want to avoid having your interest capitalized, you can make interest-only payments while you’re in school, in your grace period or in a period of deferment.